Education & Certifications

 June - August 2012 and 2013

-Supervised and taught nature-themed lessons to campers aged 4-15 years old (including on overnight trips).
-Developed and implemented daily training programs for teen volunteers (CITs).
-Managed camp office as needed.
+Supervised and taught nature-themed lessons to campers aged 4-15 years old (including on overnight trips)

 Back to top